Teresita Sy-Coson: Awards and recognition

 Over the years, Sy-Coson has been a recipient of various awards in recognition of her leadership in the banking and retail sectors.

 These recognitions include an Asia's Best CEO award and an Asian Corporate Director of the Year award, both from Corporate Governance Asia; being named 2012's Best Retail Banker of the Year by The Asian Banker; being listed in Fortune magazine's 50 Most Powerful Women in the World from 2001 to 2010; being included in Forbes Asia's list of the 50 Power Business Women; and being a recipient of the Philippine Retailers Association (PRA) President's Award in 2014.

 Personal life

-Sy Coson was married to a Filipino Chinese businessman Louis Coson, who died in 2003.
+She was married to a Filipino Chinese businessman Louis Coson, until his death in 2003.